 Death of Joe Cocker, 'greatest soul voice of Britain'

-Cocker, who started off playing to small audiences in pubs in his native England, gained fame when he jolted the 1969 Woodstock festival with his high-powered version of the Beatles' "With a Little Help From My Friends" -- one of rock's most successful covers.
+Cocker, who started off playing to small audiences in pubs in his native England, made a breakthrough when he jolted the 1969 Woodstock festival by playing the Beatles' "With a Little Help From My Friends" -- one of the rock era's most successful covers.

 "He was without doubt the greatest rock/soul voice ever to come out of Britain," his agent, Barrie Marshall, said in a statement announcing his death on Sunday evening.

-Cocker had remained prolific, releasing his 22nd studio album in 2012.
-He moved to Colorado with his wife, who ran a children's camp, as the rocker sobered up after a notoriously hard-partying youth, when his love for alcohol and drugs brought fears that he would be the latest star to die young.
+Cocker moved to Colorado as he gradually cleaned up his act after a notoriously hard-partying youth, when his love for alcohol and drugs brought fears that he would be the latest rock star to die young.

-In 1972, Cocker and his bandmates were arrested in Australia for possession of marijuana and then ordered to leave the country due to a hotel brawl, triggering a debate in Australia about its drug laws.
+In one incident, Cocker and his bandmates were arrested in Australia in 1972 for possession of marijuana and then ordered to leave the country due to a hotel brawl, triggering a debate in Australia about its drug laws.

-But Cocker wound up taking the stage twice and also performed a cover of Ray Charles' post-addiction song "Let's Go Get Stoned."
+At Woodstock, the carnival of counter-culture, Cocker took the stage twice and also performed a cover of Ray Charles' post-addiction song "Let's Go Get Stoned."